filecoin-project/specs/content/systems/filecoin_mining/storage_mining/mining_cycle/index.md

 # Storage Mining Cycle

-Block miners should constantly be performing Proofs of SpaceTime using [Election PoSt](election_post), and checking the outputted partial tickets to run [Leader Election](expected_consensus#secret-leader-election) and determine whether they can propose a block at each epoch.
-Epochs are currently set to take 30 seconds, in order to account for election PoSt and network propagation around the world.
+Block miners should constantly, on every epoch, be checking if they win the Secret Leader Election and in case they are elected, determine whether they can propose a block by running the Winning PoSt.
+Epochs are currently set to take 30 seconds, in order to account for Winning PoSt and network propagation around the world.
+The detailed steps for the above process can be found in the [Secret Leader Election](expected_consensus#secret-leader-election) section.

 Here we provide a detailed description of the mining cycle.